Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/iphania-entry.md

 ## Overview

-Iphania—now known as Fia—was once the Princess of Ancient Libestal, and now serves as the Librarian of [the Library](#entry:library-entry), the timeless sanctuary that lies beyond space and time.
+Iphania—now known as Fia—was once the Princess of Ancient Libestal, and now serves as the keeper of [the Library](#entry:library-entry), the timeless sanctuary that lies beyond space and time.
 It was she who rescued the heroes from the destruction of the [fabricated world](#entry:libestal-ficta-entry), pulling them into the past not only to save their lives, but to ask a favor: to help her prevent [the Outsider](#entry:outsider-entry) from ever coming into existence.

 ## Details